Buying or Selling Properties in the Mexican Caribbean?

-With a single trust, you can have multiple Mexican properties, own them in perpetuity, and hand them over to your heirs.
+With a single trust, you can own multiple Mexican properties, own them in perpetuity, and hand them over to your heirs.
 Also, you can easily transfer the trust to another foreign buyer, if you want to sell.

 A trust is valid for 50 years and is renewable thereafter (by you or your heirs).
-It can be maintained by one or more people or by an entity (an LLC, for example).
+It can be held by one or more people or by an entity (an LLC, for example).
 Initial setup costs range from $ 500 to $ 1,000, and maintenance fees range from $ 500 to $ 700 per year.

 The buying process should go like this ...